cinnData/MLearning/12. Clustering/README.md

 ### What is a clustering algorithm?

 A **clustering algorithm** groups samples into **clusters**, based on their similarity.
 Clustering methods have been applied for a long time in many fields, under specific names.
 For instance, in marketing, clustering customers is called **customer segmentation**.
-In the ML context, clustering it is regarded as **unsupervised learning**.
+In the ML context, clustering is regarded as **unsupervised learning**.

 There are many clustering methods, all based on the same principle, to get the maximum similarity within clusters and the minimum similarity between clusters.
 This is operationalized through a **similarity measure**.
 Similarity measures are also used in other ML techniques, such as the *k*-**nearest neighbor** (kNN) algorithm and **collaborative filtering**.